-Here’s my impression from the video in the link above:
+Here’s my impression of the minister's talking points from the video in the link above:

 The minister seemed to have placed users/individuals at the center of Ghana’s plastic pollution crisis in a way to avoid responsibility.
 He hardly urged producers to do more.

-Note to Ghana's Minister for Environment: the emphasis is on single-use plastics.
-Plastics from the medical industry (crucial for modern medicine) hardly choke the gutters or end up in the Korle…it’s the unbranded plastic takeaway food boxes, shopping bags and pure water plastics bags which mostly pollute Ghana's urban waterways.
+Note to Ghana's Minister for Environment: the emphasis is on single-use plastics — just as China recently announced it plans to gradually phase them out.
+Plastics from the medical industry (crucial for modern medicine) hardly choke the gutters or end up in the Korle.
+It’s the unbranded plastic takeaway food boxes, shopping bags and pure water plastics bags which mostly pollute Ghana's urban waterways.

 Statistics on Plastics in Ghana

 No, that's not a dump.
 That's actually the Korle Lagoon - about 5 km from Ghana's Parliament House.
 Plastic Pollution in Ghana/ October 2019.
 Photo Credit: Muntaka Chasant

 According to a study, Ghana generated 302,192 kg/day of plastic waste in 2010 (more than 4 times generated in Kenya per day during the same period), and 81% (around 244,835 kg/day) of the waste was inadequately managed - plastic waste dumped in uncontrolled landfills.
 This did not include ‘littered’ plastic waste.

 On average, each person in Ghana generated around 0.04 kg of plastics per day in 2010.
 Overall, around 6,044 kg of plastics were littered in Ghana every day.
 In comparison, only 1,466 kg of plastics were littered in Kenya every day in 2010.